 Recruiting Excellent Job Candidates:

 The Top 10 Reasons Your Staff Wants to Quit

 You can see that in numerous ways compliance to the principles and standards is a mixture of voluntary and regulatory behavior.
 Presently, there is an effort underway to establish international accounting standards due to the globalization of the world's economies.
-This is a huge chore that will take years, but it is obviously necessary and inevitable.
+This is a huge chore that will take many years, but it is certainly and obviously necessary and inevitable.